aristocratos/bpytop/README.md

 net_auto=True

 #* Sync the scaling for download and upload to whichever currently has the highest scale
-net_sync=True
+net_sync=False

-#* If the network graphs color gradient should scale to bandwith usage or auto scale, bandwith usage is based on "net_download" and "net_upload" values
+#* If the network graphs color gradient should scale to bandwidth usage or auto scale, bandwidth usage is based on "net_download" and "net_upload" values
 net_color_fixed=False

 #* Starts with the Network Interface specified here.
-net_iface=""
+net_iface="br0"

 #* Show battery stats in top right if battery is present
 show_battery=True